sundarcit/tip_calculator/README.md

 tip_calculator
 ==============

-This repo contains the first week assignment the tip calculator.
+This repo contains the first week assignment the TipCalculator.

+Time spent : 2 hours

+Completed User Stories:

    * User is displayed the tip of specified percentage for specified entered amount
    * User enters the total amount of the transaction